The Trojan Example: Jailbreaking LLMs through Template Filling and Unsafety Reasoning: Experiments

-For our method TrojFill, we use Gemini-2.5-flash as the attacker LLM for unsafe-term extraction and replacement (Section~\ref{unsafe extract}).
-We observe no substantial performance differences when using other attacker LLMs; all tested attacker models reliably perform the extraction/replacement task.
-The maximum number of iterations \(N\) is set to 10.
+\paragraph{TrojFill Configuration (Ours).} We employ \textbf{Gemini-2.5-Flash} as the attacker LLM for the semantic extraction and replacement module (Section~\ref{unsafe extract}).
+Our ablation studies confirm that the choice of attacker model has negligible impact on TrojFill's performance, as the task is purely linguistic (identifying nouns/verbs) rather than adversarial.
+The maximum optimization budget is set to \(N=10\) iterations.